applied-science/js-interop/README.md

 (map (juxt (j/get :x) (j/get :y)) some-seq) ;; returns [item.x, item.y] for each item

 ```

+To cohere with Clojure semantics, `j/get` and `j/get-in` return `nil` if reading from a `nil` object instead of throwing an error.
+Unchecked variants (slightly faster) are provided as `j/!get` and `j/!get-in`.
+These will throw when attempting to read a key from an undefined/null object.

 The `lookup` function wraps an object with an `ILookup` implementation, suitable for destructuring: